 I dislike sugar for a lot of reasons—but in this case, it’s because the sugar in breath mints can actually cause bad bacteria to grow even more.
 So you’re not really solving your problem with these products.
 You’re making sure you’ll continue to need them.

 (Don’t think artificial sweeteners are any better, either.
 The only one I’d be willing to let go is Xylitol, but that’s only if the product doesn’t include other artificial ingredients.)

 Most mouthwashes kill odor-producing bacteria with alcohol.
 The problem is that they kill all of the good bacteria in your mouth at the same time.
-You don’t want that, either.
+Unless you’re fighting periodontal disease, you don’t want that, either.